-Students absent on the day of a final examination must have their absence verified as excusable via a parental call to their House Dean on the day of the exam(s).
-No makeup exams will be allowed without verification of the absence to the teacher(s) from the House Dean.
-Students absent on the day of an exam without a parental verification will receive an "F" for any exams not taken on that day.
-Students must return all textbooks and materials to the teacher on the day of the final exam.
-Students will not be allowed to take the final exam until all textbooks and materials are returned or replaced and may receive an "F" on the exam.
-Examinations may not be given early unless an extenuating circumstance exists, and the student receives permission from the Principal or his designee.
+Students absent on the day of a final assessment must have their absence verified as excusable via a parental call to their House Dean.
+Makeup work or early completion of work will only be allowed in extenuating circumstances and with the permission of the Dean.
+Students absent on the day of a final assessment without a parental verification may receive an "F" for any work not completed on that day.
+Students must return all textbooks and materials to the teacher by the final meeting of each course.
+A hold may be placed on student work and grades if materials have not been returned.